 Our ability or our collaborators' ability to successfully commercialize our products and product candidates, including Oxtellar XR and Trokendi XR, will depend in part on the coverage and reimbursement levels set by governmental authorities, private health insurers, managed care organizations and other third-party payors.
 As a threshold for coverage and reimbursement, third-party payors generally require that drug products have been approved for marketing by the FDA.
 Third-party payors also are increasingly challenging the effectiveness of and prices charged for medical products and services.
 Government authorities and these third-party payors have attempted to control costs, in some instances, by limiting coverage and the amount of reimbursement for particular medications or encouraging the use of lower-cost generic AEDs.
 We cannot be sure that reimbursement will be available for any of the products that we develop and, if reimbursement is available, the level of reimbursement.
 Reduced or partial payment or reimbursement coverage could make our products or product candidates, including Oxtellar XR and Trokendi XR, less attractive to patients and prescribing physicians.
-We also may be required to sell our products or product candidates or compete on price.
+We also may be required to sell our products or product candidates at a discount, which would adversely affect our ability to realize an appropriate return on our investment in our products or product candidates or compete on price.